13.13 Safeguarding Disabled Children

 - Who should interview the child/young person?

-Consideration to support from someone with an understanding of the child’s level of need being involved in the process.
+- whether there is a need for support from someone with an understanding of the child’s level of need being involved in the process.

 - Whether the interview will have to be significantly adapted to support the child/young person understands and their involvement